pubnub/real-time-stocks/README.md

 One is to bootstrap the HTML5 client app.
 Another is to load the history of the chat conversations.

+## Backfill

+This application also demonstrates the capability to opportunistically preload a message bundled with most recently streamed symbol updates.
+This is an optimization and also makes it easier to pre-load data from the multiplexed stream very quickly rather than waiting for updates to piece together the stream one-by-one which causes the UI to stagger for a few moments as it builds the display.
+Therefor Backfill is a great optimization in performance and usability!

 ## Simple Embedded Chat Application